samir2212/Application-Deployment-on-Kubernetes/README.md

 ```
 kubectl get pods --all-namespaces
 ```
-13- Run the following command on master to check the all nodes:
+13- Run the following command on master to check the all nodes of cluster:
 ```
 sudo kubectl get nodes
 ```